Islands of the World XX : https://www.2026isisa.kr

 Niss(i)ology and Utopia: Back to the Roots of Island Studies

-Election to the ISISA Executive Committee (2026-2030)
+New ISISA Executive Committee (2026-2030) Elected

 The Executive Committee is ISISA’s governing body, responsible for administering ISISA as a membership association, planning Islands of the World conferences, and helping to guide the development of island studies as a research field.
-We wish to encourage interested individuals at all career stages and from all backgrounds to put their names forward as candidates.
-ISISA is a highly diverse and international association, which we hope to see reflected in the composition of the next Executive Committee.
+It consists of four office bearers (President, Vice President, Treasurer, Secretary) as well as three to five Ordinary Members.

 ----------------------

-International Small Islands Studies Association (ISISA), SC053127
+International Small Islands Studies Association (ISISA), Registered Charity in Scotland: SC053127

 SMILO Report on Island Networks and Organisations available here.